Hanserfaust/game-developers-base/README.md

 This example is based on this: https://github.com/los-cocos/cocos/blob/master/samples/demo_sprites.py

-The same reopository contains a number of other useful examples as well
+The same [repository](https://github.com/los-cocos/cocos/blob/master/samples/) contains a number of other useful examples that you could check out.

 ### Example 3: Networking with a RedisDB backend